AutodeskGames/stingray-docs/source/stingray_help/building_levels/terrain_tool.md

 ![](../images/terrain_assetbrwser.png)

-> **NOTE:** Terrains are currently supported only when running your project on Windows, PlayStation 4 or Xbox One.
-They are not supported in Android or iOS.
+> **NOTE:** Terrains are currently supported only when running your project on Windows, PlayStation 4, or Xbox One.
+They are not supported on Android or iOS.